achen1296/Apple-Music-Editor/README.md

 Grandchildren:

 - 0x1F6 = ? (contains an ID? not repeated anywhere)
-- 0x1FF = ? (contains 2 copies of library ID in my library) (_note that this appears to have a subsection with a UTF-16 string signature but it isn't one_)
+- 0x1FF = ? (contains 2 copies of library ID in my library) (_note that this appears to have a subsection with the signature for a UTF-16 string signature but it isn't one_)
 - [Strings](#string-section):
   - boma subtype 0x1F8 = media folder URI ("file://localhost/C:/...")
 - [Raw Strings](#raw-string)
-  - 0x1FC = imported iTunes .itl file
+  - 0x1FC = imported iTunes .itl file (UTF-8)
-  - 0x1FD = media folder path (_encoded as UTF-16_)
+  - 0x1FD = media folder path (UTF-16)
   - 0x200 = exactly the same as 0x1FD

 # lama (Album List)